RA Wrote:The relationship you referred to would hold true if the the sides were corresponding sides of similar triangles.

 example:

-look at the following picture, showing a right triangle inscribed in a semicircle.
+the following picture, showing a right triangle inscribed in a semicircle.

 i can put the vertex of that right angle ANYWHERE on the semicircular arc, and it will still be a 90° angle, and it will still be across from the exact same diameter. but the areas will change - from near zero (if the vertex is located close to one of the endpoints of the diameter) to a maximal value (if the vertex is located directly at the top, at the midpoint of the semicircle).